 Mr Stewart said: “Over the coming months, Aberdonians have an exciting opportunity to be involved in the debate on the constitutional future of Scotland.
 Never in Scottish political history have ordinary citizens been so empowered to forge their own destiny.
 This is the most significant issue in Scottish politics for generations, and everyone in all parts of our city can get involved.
 I would encourage all residents of Aberdeen and across Scotland to join the discussions on taking our country forward, and to deliver a decisive YES for Scotland in 2014"

-► Join in and help the YES campaign in ABERDEEN
+TAKE PART in the YES campaign in ABERDEEN !

-A campaign stall will be a regular feature in Saint Nicholas Street, in the city centre, on Saturdays from 11.00am to 1.00pm.
+Visit YES ABERDEEN's campaign stall in St. Nicholas Street, in the city centre, on Saturdays from 11.00am to 1.00pm.